wittawasw/wittawasw.github.io/_posts/2024-11-22-uuid-diff-and-when-to-use-en.md

 title: Choosing UUIDs for Use
 tags: uuid rfc
 keywords: uuid, rfc
-description: UUIDs are reference codes used to represent resources in a system.
-Designed to eliminate the need for a central authority when generating them, they reduce management costs while maintaining uniqueness and traceability.
-Over time, they have gained popularity as primary keys (PK) in databases, catering to the modern need for distributed systems.
+description: A UUID serves as a reference code for resources in a system.
+Its design principle emphasizes decentralization in code generation to reduce management overhead while ensuring unique, reusable identifiers.
+Over time, UUIDs have become a popular choice as primary keys (PK) in databases, supporting the shift towards distributed systems.
 date: 2024-11-22 04:01 +0700
 ---